Men’s fragrances have come a long way since their ancient origins.

 The fragrance was fresh, a welcome contrast to the heavy scents favoured at the time, with notes of citrus, flowers, and herbs.
 Farina’s list of customers expanded rapidly.
 Soon his Eau de Cologne was sold throughout Europe and became a royal and imperial favourite.

 These days, in the ultimate sign of success, ‘cologne’ has transcended its meaning for a specific product to become a label for all men’s fragrances.
-New techniques and ingredients constantly change the industry, and scent is no longer considered a luxury of the wealthy.
+New techniques and ingredients constantly change the industry, and a signature fragrance is no longer considered a luxury of the wealthy.
 With mass production in full effect, men’s fragrance is a booming billion-dollar business.

 Just steer clear of the Sex Panther.